What is home insemination?

 - Benefits to Using Home Insemination

-- 6 tips on how to make home insemination succesful
+- 6 tips on how to make home insemination successful

-If you would like to order sperm for home insemination outside of the United States, please contact our Customer Care Team to learn more about your options at:
+If you would like to order sperm for home insemination outside of the United States, please contact our Customer Care Team by email or phone to learn more about your options.